+^{435} initial exams and 131 specific exams

+INVESTIGATIVE FINDINGS

-Investigative Findings Once the investigation has been completed, a finding will be established in accordance with Palm Beach County Sheriff's Office General Order 222.03-Division of Internal Affairs.
-The following are the allowable dispositions: EXONERATED The alleged actions of the agency or the employee did occur, however, the actions of the agency or the employee was consistent with agency policy and Florida law.
-SUBSTANTIATED The alleged actions of the agency or the employee did occur and said actions of the agency or the employee was inconsistent with agency policy or Florida law.
-UNFOUNDED The allegation is either demonstrably false or there was no credible evidence to support the complaint.
-UNSUBSTANTIATED There is insufficient proof to confirm or refute the allegation.
+Once the investigation has been completed, a finding will be established in accordance with Palm Beach County Sheriff's Office General Order 222.03-Division of Internal Affairs.
+The following are the allowable dispositions:

+EXONERATED

+The alleged actions of the agency or the employee did occur, however, the actions of the agency or the employee were consistent with agency policy and Florida law.

+UNFOUNDED

+The allegation is either demonstrably false or there was no credible evidence to support the complaint.

+NOT SUSTAINED

+There is insufficient proof to confirm or refute the allegation.